-June 13, 2023 Date
+Date June 13, 2023

-8:30 a.m.
-Eastern Time Time
+Time 8:30 a.m.
+Eastern Time

-year's Annual Meeting will Virtual Meeting virtual meeting live webcast the Internet www.virtualshareholdermeeting.com/TSVT2023.
+Virtual Meeting This year's Annual Meeting will be a virtual meeting via live webcast on the Internet a www.virtualshareholdermeeting.com/TSVT2023.

-April 17, 2023.
-Only stockholders of record at the close of business on the record date are entitled to receive notice of, and Record Date to vote at, the Annual Meeting.
+Record Date April 17, 2023.
+Only stockholders of record at the close of business on the record date are entitled to receive notice of, and to vote at, the Annual Meeting.

-To elect Daniel S. Lynch, Sarah Glickman, and Wei Lin, M.D. as Class II members of the Board of Directors, to Purpose serve until our 2026 Annual Meeting of Stockholders and until their successors are duly elected and qualified;
+Purpose• To elect Daniel S. Lynch, Sarah Glickman, and Wei Lin, M.D. as Class II members of the Board of Directors, to serve until our 2026 Annual Meeting of Stockholders and until their successors are duly elected and qualified;

-To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023;

-To approve an amendment to our Amended and Restated Certificate of Incorporation to limit the liability of certain officers of 2seventy bio, Inc. as permitted by recent amendments to Delaware law; and
+• To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; • To approve an amendment to our Amended and Restated Certificate of Incorporation to limit the liability of certain officers of 2seventy bio, Inc. as permitted by recent amendments to Delaware law; and